takumar's perma-audio webpage

 The only place that the audio sample rate actually enters into the synthesis code is for converting between actual audio pitches in Hertz and the constant step value which is added to an oscillator's phasor.
 Note that this means that by telling the player program to render a synthesis program's output at a higher or lower sample rate, you can shift the output up or down by an octave without changing the synthesis program at all.
 This also means it is easy to write synthesis programs which can be recompiled at any sample rate you like to suit a particular platform - just define the sample rate once as a constant.
 Be aware, though, that if you set the sample rate too low you will hear aliasing artifacts unless you only play deep bass.

-The sine wave values in the oscillator look up tables are stored as floating point values between -1 and 1, and in fact all computations are done in floating point right up until the last moment when an audio sample is converted to an unsigned integer output and output with fputc().
+The sine wave values in the oscillator look up tables are stored as floating point values between -1 and 1, and in fact all computations are done in floating point right up until the last moment when an audio sample is converted to an integer output and output with fwrite().
 This has a few advantages.
 For one, just like you can easily change the sample rate, you can easily change the output format by changing just one small section of code.
 Depending upon the combination of sample rate and bit depth you can easily switch the same program between a very clean and pure sounding sine wave output or something noticeably buzzier and crunchier for more of a chiptune vibe.
 Using floating point oscillator outputs also gives you plenty of fine grained resolution for e.g. multiplying one oscillator's output by another's (shifted and scaled from [-1, 1] to [0,1]) to use it as a sinusoidal envolope, and then use that amplitude modulated oscillator's output to frequency modulate yet another oscillator by adding it to the tuning constant.
 All of this could sound quite clunky and discrete if the look up tables just used unsigned 8-bit integers.

 Projects